Last updated December 29, 2017

 1. Set up your email list

-Ask any seasoned blogger what they wish they’d done from the beginning and most will say they should have started building an email list sooner.
+Ask any seasoned blogger what they wish they’d done from the beginning and most will say they would have started building an email list sooner.
 There are a lot of email service providers (ESPs) that allow you to start for free.
 I personally use Mad Mimi (here’s my tutorial).
 It’s easy to use and the customer service is exceptional.
+My choice after that would be MailerLite.

 3. Know basic blog design dos and dont’s

 Good design is not as important as good content, but doing your best to make your site user-friendly and asthetically pleasing is a good idea.
 The easiest way to do this is to choose a well-designed theme.
 Here’s what I recommend and use.
 Also, be familiar with some basic design dos & don’ts.

 4. Set up a place to store logins and passwords

 It’s amazing how quickly you’ll collect usernames and passwords.
 Designate one spot to keep track of them all.
-There are also tools like LastPass (Chrome extension) or 1Password.
-Use good ol’ pencil and paper if you have to.
-I’ve used a PocketMod or a small, cheap address book.
+Tools like LastPass (Chrome extension) or 1Password are helpful.
+Whatever you do, make sure your passwords are super complicated and not repeated from one site to another.

 5. Create a way to capture your blog post ideas